 Multivitamins are not magic weight-loss pills

 Multivitamins help to protect your health while you diet.
-They can help you solve common diet problems, such as tiredness or sugar cravings, making your diet easier overall.
-But only if you do the work – sticking to your diet and doing exercise.
+They can help you solve common diet problems, such as tiredness or sugar cravings.
+This, in turn, would help to make your diet easier.
+But only if you do the work and stick to your actual diet.

 Multivitamins are NOT magic pills to make you lose weight directly.
 Nothing works like that.
 Any product that claims otherwise is a fraud.
 At best, it would be a waste of money and at worst, might actually harm your health.